 New Jersey Revised Statues Section 9:2-4 states as follows: “[I]t is in the public policy of this State to assure minor children of frequent and continuing contact with both parents after the parents have separated or dissolved their marriage.”
 In other words, judges presiding over Oceanport divorce and child custody proceedings will generally presume and prefer that a child have as much access as possible to both parents and that both parents be afforded as much opportunity as possible to develop a meaningful relationship with the child (except, of course, in cases where one parent is engaged in behavior that is harmful or detrimental to the child’s wellbeing).

 When you are the victim of parental alienation efforts and you retain the services of Aretsky Law Group, P.C., our firm will expeditiously file the appropriate legal motions to put the court on notice that parental alienation is occurring.
 These allegations of parental alienation must be proven, however, and so our firm will also locate important witnesses and physical evidence – phone logs, teachers, neighbors, and others – which taken together can paint an accurate picture of how the parental alienation is affecting you as well as your child.
 Because a prompt resolution to these events is usually necessary in order to prevent your relationship with your child from suffering too greatly, our firm works as quickly as possible to get the matter before a judge.

 Contact Your Oceanport Parental Alienation Law Firm Today

 The longer you wait to contact Aretsky Law Group, P.C. about the parental alienation efforts occurring between you and your child’s other parent, the greater the harm that can be inflicted on you, your child, and the relationship between the two of you.
-Contact Aretsky Law Group, P.C. today to discuss your case with us: call 1-800-537-4154 to schedule your free consultation at our Monmouth County meeting location by appointment only.
+Contact Aretsky Law Group, P.C. today to discuss your case with us: call 1-800-537-4154 to schedule your Consultation at our Monmouth County meeting location by appointment only.